akamai/terraform-provider-akamai/docs/resources/property_activation.md

 ---
-layout: "akamai"
+layout: akamai
-page_title: "Akamai: property activation"
-subcategory: "Property Provisioning"
-description: |-
-  Property Activation
+subcategory: Property Provisioning
 ---

 # akamai_property_activation

-~> **Note** Version 1.0.0 of the Akamai Terraform Provider is now available for the Property Provisioning module.
-To upgrade to this version, you have to update this resource.
-See [Upgrade to Version 1.0.0](../guides/1.0_migration.md) for details.

 The `akamai_property_activation` resource lets you activate a property version.
 An activation deploys the version to either the Akamai staging or production network.
 You can activate a specific version multiple times if you need to.